Clustering

 topic_model = BERTopic(hdbscan_model=hdbscan_model)

-Here, we can define any parameters in HDBSCAN to optimize for the best performance based on whatever validation metrics that you are using.
+Here, we can define any parameters in HDBSCAN to optimize for the best performance based on whatever validation metrics you are using.

 k-Means¶